ANTHONY TROLLOPE novelist

-Albums and loose copies of these cartes are held at the National Library of Australia, Canberra; the Queen Victoria Museum and Art Gallery, Launceston; the Tasmanian Museum and Art Gallery, Hobart; and originals and duplicates such as this one of Killeen at the Archives Office of Tasmania, Hobart.
+Albums and loose copies of these mugshots are held at the National Library of Australia, Canberra; the Queen Victoria Museum and Art Gallery, Launceston; the Tasmanian Museum and Art Gallery, Hobart; the State Library, NSW, and originals and duplicates such as this one of Killeen at the Archives Office of Tasmania, Hobart.

-The National Library of Australia’s catalogue has a standard entry for all of these convicts’ cartes (a batch edit), despite discrepancies and anomalies pertaining to Nevin’s actual date of photographing the convict, the photograph’s accession history by the NLA (1982?/1995), and the photographer attribution, correctly assigned in the modern era (1920s, 1977) to T. J. Nevin.
+The National Library of Australia’s catalogue has a standard entry for all of these convicts’ cdv’s (a batch edit), despite discrepancies and anomalies pertaining to Nevin’s actual date of photographing the convict, the photograph’s accession history by the NLA (1964, 1985, 1995), and the photographer attribution, correctly assigned in the modern era (1920s, 1976, 1977 etc) to government contractor, commercial photographer T. J. Nevin from primary historical evidence.

-Many of the convicts, including those with a history of transportation prior to 1853 whose distinctive vignetted photographs have survived as visual documents from their later criminal careers, were repeat offenders who served short terms and were arrested again and again.
+Many of the convicts, including those with a history of transportation prior to 1853 whose distinctive photographs have survived as visual documents from their later criminal careers, were repeat offenders who served short terms and were arrested again and again.
 When they were arrested, a booking photograph was taken at the Hobart Gaol on being received if their sentence was to extend beyond three months.
-And when they were discharged, a further mugshot was taken by Nevin for prison records and the Habitual Criminals Register held at the Town Hall central Municipal Police Office.
+And when they were discharged, a further mugshot was taken by Nevin for prison records and the Habitual Criminals Register held at the Hobart Municipal Police Office, Hobart Town Hall.

 Of all the convicts pictured in the NLA collection, this one – prisoner Denis Dogherty – achieved international fame through the travel writings of British author Anthony Trollope.